via Homebrew

-File encryption tool with small explicit keys, post-quantum support, and SSH key compatibility
+File encryption tool with small explicit keys, post-quantum support, and UNIX-style composability.

 # via Homebrew